M-E-Rademaker/MyDesk/ToolCollection.md

 standard for the communication and publication of scientific documents.
-While learning [LaTeX](https://www.latex-project.org/) requires more effort than learning [Microsoft Word](https://products.office.com/de-de/word) (at least initally) it has many advantages that make the initial effort worthwhile, in particular for those that regularly use mathematical notation.
+While learning [LaTeX](https://www.latex-project.org/) requires more effort than learning [Microsoft Word](https://products.office.com/de-de/word) (at least initially) it has many advantages that make the initial effort worthwhile, in particular for those that regularly use mathematical notation.

 Installation: